desoul-labs/soulhub-contracts/docs/ERC5727/interfaces/IERC5727Enumerable.md

 > ERC5727 Soulbound Token Enumerable Interface

-_This extension allows querying the tokens of a soul._
+_This extension allows querying the tokens of a soul. interfaceId = 0x211ec300_

 ## Methods